 The internship will provide you with an opportunity to gain work experience in a professional setting related to your academic studies and career interests.
 You will learn more about how professional organizations actually operate, including how ideas and theories learned on campus are applied in real time.
 Reflective journaling requirements are designed to help you make connections between what you are learning in the classroom and on the job, identify the specific analytical and interpersonal skill sets you are developing, and seek a clearer understanding of how your identity and callings in Christ shape your work.
 Over 12 weeks, you will work Monday through Thursday for an average of 28 hours a week (over 300 hours total for the semester!).

-The testimony of our alumni, many of whom received job offers directly from their internship site or because of a connection made during their internship, speaks to the high-quality work that ASP students produce at their place of work and their respected reputation in the city.
+The testimony of our alumni, many of whom received job offers directly from their internship site or because of a connection made during their internship, speaks to the high-quality work ASP students produce at their places of work and their respected reputation in the city.